-Pinning the Patch
+Pin the Patch

 The rough profile of the bar also is an advantage when you drive it into the old concrete.
 As long as you drill the right sized hole for the rod it is virtually impossible to remove the rod.
 In fact, as you drive the rod into the old concrete it will feel tighter than when you drive a nail into wood.

 Installing the Pins

-If you have the time, I would also recommend that you prepaint the pin with a good metal primer.
+If you have the time, I would also recommend that you paint the pin with a good metal primer.
 Rebars can and will rust within your concrete patch.
 If it gets bad enough, the rusting pin will expand and actually crack the patch!
 The extra time spent painting the steel pins is worth it.

 Concrete Repairs in General

 Loose paving bricks, flagstone, marble, sandstone, etc. can be successfully repaired.
 Keep in mind the earlier points concerning concrete paint, dust, and a rich patching compound.

-Take the time to dampen the area to be patched.
 Take the time to cover your work with plastic after you are finished.
-Take the time to douse the patch with water after it has become stiff.
+You can also spray the patch with water after it has become stiff.
 Do this for 4 - 7 days and you will be amazed at how strong your patch will be!

 Mixing - Easy as 3 - 2 - 1 (Well maybe 1.5)!